 Long term sickness absence: final considerations

-When dealing with long term sickness absence, an employer should consider the following legislation:
+When dealing with long term sickness absence, an employer should consider the following legislation and the obligations they place on employers:

 Need assistance?

 DavidsonMorris supports employers with all of their employment law and workforce management needs, including absence management and monitoring.
 We can advise on specific circumstances to help you decide on the best course of action for your organisation while remaining compliant with the law.
-Through our fixed-fee legal advice service, Triple A, employers can access unlimited employment law advice from our experts.
-Contact us for more information about Triple A or for guidance on a specific matter.
+Contact us for guidance on a specific matter.

 Dismissal for sickness absence FAQs